YLchen22/YLchen22.github.io/_pages/about.md

 Research Interests
 ------
+For I have not delved deeply into a specific field yet, I am open but not limited to the following related topics:
 * Scientific Machine Learning
 * Traditional Machine Learning & Statistical Learning
 * Interpretability of Applied Machine Learning
-* Scientific & Engineering Data-driven Discovery
+* Scientific & Engineering Data-driven Discovery and Decision

 Education
 ------